EKS Tutorial

 type: LoadBalancer

-Deploy with kubectl apply -f nginx-loadbalancer.yml
+Deploy with kubectl apply -f nginx-loadbalancer.yml, and check.

 $ kubectl get services